GeotrekCE/Geotrek-rando-v3/docs/customization/customization-introduction.md

 - menus and static page hierarchy ([configurable in Geotrek-admin](https://geotrek.readthedocs.io/en/latest/user-manual/static-pages.html#pages-statiques-menus))
 - language selector

-**Carousel**
+**Welcome banner**

-- images displayed in a rotating carousel or videos
+- images displayed in a rotating carousel or a single image or a video

 **Activity Bar**

-- default activity bar enabled
+- activity bar is enabled by default

 **Hometop** (optional)